-3.1 The products supplied and services provided by the Contractor must always be in line with the contractual basis, the specifications, the recognised rules of engineering and safety, in particular pursuant to the relevant DIN and ISO regulations; any other relevant legal provisions, requirements or directives of authorities and customary due care.
+3.1 The products supplied and services provided by the Contractor must always be in line with the contractual basis, the specifications, the recognised rules of engineering and safety, in particular pursuant to the relevant DIN regulations; any other relevant legal provisions, requirements or directives of authorities and customary due care.
 In the case of the supply of products, the time of supply or in the case of work performance the time of acceptance and in the case of services the time of their full acceptance is decisive.

 3.2 In the absence of agreements to the contrary, deliveries and services are delivered duty paid to the place of business of TCSNET (Incoterms 2010) as the place of performance and fulfilment.

 3.3 The Contractor must make available to TSCNET all documents and documentation required for the intended use of its deliveries and services, such as certificates of origin, drawings, plans, operating manuals, technical operating documentation, calculations etc. – on request also on data carriers.
 Ownership of these shall be with TSCNET.

 - Performance/delivery time, passage of risk and transfer of ownership

 4.1 Performance and delivery dates (date and time) are to be agreed with TSCNET and will become binding following agreement.

 4.2 Depending on the contract, acceptance of the agreed complete performance, receipt of the defect-free products at the agreed place of destination (section 3.2) or the time of acceptance shall be deemed authoritative with regard to complying with the agreed delivery or performance dates.
 At these times, the risk of the delivery or performance shall pass to TSCNET.